Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

 The above mitigation plan was made in the *absence* of jobs that provide more than one sort of mitigation such as PLD's Passage of Arms, AST's Collective Unconsciousness, DNC's Improvisation, or RDM's Magick Barrier.

-Alternative End needs at least six party mitigations for everyone to survive.

-If any extra mitigations are available, it's recommended they be slotted into either Gigaflare's Edge, or Akh Morn's Edge #2.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
   <b>Tip:</b> H2's 30s mitigations should be used when Akh Morn's Edge begins